PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 =================================

 The executor design proposal for C++, aims to build a generalized and extensible framework surrounding executors.
-This is necessary since it needs to support a wide rage of uses cases so as to attempt to cater everyone's needs, in order for it to be accepted into the standard library.
+This is necessary since it needs to support a wide range of uses cases so as to attempt to cater everyone's needs, in order for it to be accepted into the standard library.

 In PCL, the need for executors is limited to certain features and there is no need for the entire feature set